KathanSheth/Dogs_vs_Cats-Kaggle-Competition-Study-Project/readme.md

 As a study project, I have implemented a simple MLP network to complex network like Bottleneck feature extraction, fine-tunnig etc. The idea is to implement different architecture and concept and learn the pipeline with actual example and compare loss and accuracy.

-**NOTE : I have not focused on hyperparameters tunning much as the main idea was to learn the process flow of each concept.
+**NOTE1 : I have not focused on hyperparameters tunning much as the main idea was to learn the process flow of each concept.
 Still I tried to train the models untill I get satisfactory results in each part.
 I was not able to train for long time and could not fine-tune each models because of resource constraints.
 (I have only CPU and very basic GPU with limited access.)

+**NOTE2 : Change the image path accordingly before you run any notebooks.
+Folder structure should look like below.

+|-train
+|-test1

+I haven' included data and saved model/weights files as they are big files.

 I have divided this project in seven notebooks.
 Below is the brief explanation of each notebook.